rust-lang/surveys/surveys/2021-annual-survey/questions.md

 > specific answer appears frequently, we can add it to future surveys to reduce
 > the amount of work needed to process responses.

-### On the primary machine you compile Rust code on, how many CPU do you have?
+### On the primary machine you compile Rust code on, how many CPUs are there?

 Please count *logical* CPUs here, not cores or sockets.
 You can get this number by running the following commands from the command line: